100 Sights in Munich, Germany (with Map and Images)

 Wikipedia: Alter Südfriedhof (EN), Website, Heritage Website

 The Catholic parish and pilgrimage church of St. Maria in Munich-Thalkirchen is one of the pilgrimage churches in the Archdiocese of Munich and Freising.
-St. Maria Thalkirchen is located in the old village center of Thalkirchen on a small increase over the former flood bed of the Isar.
-It was the mother church and one of the temporarily three churches of the old parish of Sendling and has been her own community again since 1903.
+St. Maria Thalkirchen is located in the old village centre of Thalkirchen on a small elevation above the former flood bed of the Isar.
+It was the mother church and one of the three churches of the old parish of Sendling and has been a separate parish again since 1903.

 The Church of the Resurrection in Munich is one of the largest Protestant churches in Munich.
-It is located in the Schwanthalerhöhe district, which experienced numerous suits from Protestant citizens after the First World War.
-This required a new building with 800 seats, which was executed by German Bestelmeyer and inaugurated in 1931.
+It is located in the district of Schwanthalerhöhe, which experienced numerous influxes of Protestant citizens after the First World War.
+This necessitated a new building with 800 seats, which was carried out by German Bestelmeyer and inaugurated in 1931.

 The Umadum, Hi-Sky before July 2020, is a Ferris wheel opened in April 2019 in Munich's Werksviertel in the Berg am Laim district.
 Its operation is an interim use of the site on which the construction of the Munich Concert Hall is planned.